tsuialan/NewsCloud/README.md

     - add categories
     - clickable keywords to headlines/urls
     - take out common words
-    - combine all newspaper to one word cloud option  <br>
+    - combine all newspaper to one word cloud option

 ## Setting Up
 #### If virtual environment is not set up, run:
 MacOs: